dwallace-cal/scheme_interpreter/README.md

-# Interpreter for the Scheme dialect of Lisp
+# Interpreter for the Scheme dialect of Lisp.